High-Performance DBMSs with io_uring: When and How to use it: Efficient Network I/O with

 \section{Efficient Network I/O with \iouring{}}

 After analyzing storage, we now focus on the networking aspects of \iouring{}.
-High-speed interconnects with link rates in the range of 400 Gbit/s are now a commodity in modern data centers and cloud deployments~\cite{aws200G, DBLP:journals/corr/abs-2506-09226}.
-We investigate how distributed DBMSs can saturate these high-throughput rates with \iouring{} by addressing our three research questions.
-We again conclude with a set of microbenchmarks that provide an isolated analysis of important \iouring{} features.
+High-speed interconnects with link rates in the range of 400 Gbit/s are now a commodity in modern data centers and cloud deployments~\cite{aws200G, DBLP:journals/pvldb/WuCCIS25}.
+We study how distributed DBMSs can exploit \iouring{} in these high-throughput settings and complement the use-case analysis with targeted microbenchmarks.